Matthew 15:24: Analysis

-Without an understanding of the Old Testament history and prophecy, the New Testament can not be clearly understood.
+Shortly after this, the woman’s daughter is healed because her faith was so great (Matthew 15:28), despite not being Jewish.

+Charles Ellicott believes that the "lost sheep of Israel" refers to the Israelites lacking proper leadership.
+John Gill believes it refers to the elect Jews that are unable to naturally turn to Christ due to their fallen state.

 Commentary from the Church Fathers

 Jerome: "He says that He is not sent to the Gentiles, but that He is sent first to Israel, so that when they would not receive the Gospel, the passing over to the Gentiles might have just cause."

 Saint Remigius: "In this way also He was sent specially to the Jews, because He taught them by His bodily presence."

 Jerome: "And He adds of the house of Israel, with this design, that we might rightly interpret by this place that other parable concerning the stray sheep."